Ring Alarm Review

 - Storage: The same storage options apply to the Ring Video Doorbell 2; no local storage and cloud storage available through a Ring Protect Plan.
 Again, we wish that the Ring Video Doorbell 2 had a slot for a micro-SD card, but it wasn’t hard to download the cloud storage from the Ring app onto a local hard drive.

-- Artificial intelligence: Since the Ring Video Doorbell 2 lacks person detection, we received a lot of false notifications, as we mentioned earlier.
-Most of the video doorbells we review have person detection, which is even more important outside because of cars and animals like squirrels, and living in Brooklyn, there’s a lot that passes our camera every day, so this was a pretty big drawback for us.
+- Artificial intelligence: Since the Ring Video Doorbell 2 lacks person detection, we received a lot of false notifications, like we mentioned earlier.
+Most of the video doorbells we review have person detection, which is even more important outside because of cars and animals like squirrels, and living in Brooklyn, there’s a lot that passes our camera everyday, so this was a pretty big drawback for us.
 However, if you live in a more rural area, it may not be as much of a problem.

 Ring Alarm Monitoring Overview

 |Coverage||x||One Ring Doorbell or Security Camera||All Ring devices at one address|